mkocansey/quickiedox-mds/deployment.md

 vendor/bin/dep deploy staging
 ```

 To deploy to your production server you will need to run the following in your command line while at the root of the project.
+You should have another host block for production (`host('production')`{.inline}) for this to work.

 {.command-line}
 ```bash
 vendor/bin/dep deploy production
 ```
+&nbsp;